-Micah Mills is in his fifth season with the Wilmington College men's basketball program in 2019-20.
+Micah Mills is in his sixth season with the Wilmington College men's basketball program in 2020-21.
 He spent three seasons as the program's top assistant coach before being promoted to associate head coach prior to the 2018-19 campaign.

-The Fightin' Quakers have improved each year Mills has been on staff including a double-digit wins campaing in 2017-18 and 2018-19 along with a trip to the Ohio Athletic Conference (OAC) Tournament.
-Additionally, six individuals have earned All-OAC honors under Mills' guidance including two-time All-OAC honoree Christian Jones.
+The Fightin' Quakers have improved each year of the first four years Mills has been on staff including a double-digit wins campaing in 2017-18 and 2018-19 along with trips to the Ohio Athletic Conference (OAC) Tournament.
+Additionally, eight individuals have earned All-OAC honors under Mills' guidance including two-time All-OAC honorees Christian Jones and DaeShawn Jackson.
 In 2018-19, he helped guide Wilmington to within a game of the program's first ever OAC regular season championship.
 The Quakers were ranked in the region for the majority of the season and finished 17-8 overall.

-He comes to Wilmington after spending three seasons as a graduate assistant at fellow OAC member Otterbein University.
+He came to Wilmington after spending three seasons as a graduate assistant at fellow OAC member Otterbein University.

 Mills served as the freshman boys coach and varsity assistant at Parkersburg High School during the 2011-12 season, and also works as a lead instructor for Point Guard College (PGC) Basketball Training in Stafford, Texas and at other sites around the country.